What is Force and how does interaction of forces work?

 The Effect of Force on the Shape of an Object

 Have you ever played with clay?
 It is an extremely unusual material.
 When you press a ball of clay, it doesn’t move.
 It loses its shape instead.
 You must have seen your mother mixing the dough to make chapattis.
 Have you felt the dough?
 When you press the dough, it changes its shape with the force applied.
-It does it so well in fact if you notice closely, even you fingerprints are pressed into the dough.
+It does it so well in fact if you notice closely, even your fingerprints are pressed into the dough.
 This is a property of the material.
 This is in contrast to some other materials such as rubber bands and springs.
-Materials such as those change their shape on the application of force but when the force is removed the material returns back to its original position.
+Materials such as those change their shape on the application of force but when the force is removed the material returns to its original position.
 The materials which change their shapes permanently on the application of force such as clay and dough are called Plastic materials.
 This is not to be confused with actual plastic.
 Materials that undergo shape change on the application of force but regain their original shape on the removal of force are called Elastic materials.